vfmd/vfmd-spec/specification.md

         Outside <div> Inside </div> Outside
         Outside

+Note that a HTML parser can know whether a `<` marks the start of a HTML construct or not only after it has seen the rest of the text.
+For example, if a matching `>` is not found, the first `<` does not indicate the start of a HTML construct at all.
+As another example, if the `<` is immediately followed by a `!--` and later followed by a `-->`, the `<` marks the start of a HTML comment.
+Consequently, the HTML parser should lookahead as many character as may be necessary and return the appropriate state considering all these possibilities.

-Note that a HTML parser can know whether a HTML element is well-formed or not, only after encountering an end tag.
+Also note that a HTML parser can know whether a HTML element is well-formed or not, only after encountering an end tag.
 So, after consuming only part of the input, the HTML parser might not know whether it's in the "within the contents of a well-formed [verbatim HTML element]" state, or it's in the "within the contents of a not-well-formed [verbatim HTML element]" state.
 So, in order to find the end of the paragraph without backtracking, it is suggested that an implementation employ the following design:

   * When an opening tag of a [verbatim HTML element] is encountered, keep in mind that it could turn out to be either a well-formed HTML